-iOS 11 Jailbreak: New Group Hacks Apple’s Latest OS In Just Three Weeks; When Is Public Release?
+iOS 11 Jailbreak: New Group Hacks Apple’s Latest OS In Just Three Weeks — When Is Public Release?

 — WIRED (@WIRED) June 28, 2017

 iOS 11 is expected to bring tons of improvements, big and small, for iPhone and iPad.
 On the iPad, users can now multitask with several apps, as well as drag and drop files.
-Meanwhile, there will be new tricks for the Photos app on iPhones, and improvements to the Control Center and lock screen.
+Meanwhile, there will be new tricks for the Photos app on iPhones and improvements to the Control Center and lock screen.

-[Featured image by Leon Neal/Getty Images]
+[Featured Image by Leon Neal/Getty Images]